12v/boundary-mapper/README.md

 The mapping only includes active postcodes (i.e. postcodes that haven't been terminated).

-The mapping excludes postcodes that don't have corresponding grid references in the ONS data (an entry is added to `errors.csv` for these postcodes).
+The mapping excludes postcodes that don't have corresponding grid references in the ONS data (an entry is added to `output/errors.csv` for these postcodes).

-The mapping excludes postcodes that don't fall within an electoral boundary (an entry is added to `errors.csv` for these postcodes).
+The mapping excludes postcodes that don't fall within an electoral boundary (an entry is added to `output/errors.csv` for these postcodes).

 ## How can I use the mapping?